Last updated: May 2026

 What's the difference between APR and interest rate?

-For auto loans, APR (Annual Percentage Rate) includes both the interest rate and any fees rolled into the loan.
+For auto loans, APR includes both the interest rate and any fees rolled into the loan.
 It's the more complete cost measure.
 Always compare APRs, not just the quoted interest rate, when shopping between lenders.